microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-cs.md

  - Remove unused `using statements`.

-Code in methods: `ActivateFromShareTargetAsync`, `InitializeAsync`, `StartupAsync` and `GetActivationHandlers` might change depending on the pages/features you used.

 The resulting code should look like this:

-`ActivateFromShareTargetAsync` will appears in ActivationService only if you have added ShareTarger feature.
+(Code in methods: `ActivateFromShareTargetAsync`, `InitializeAsync`, `StartupAsync` and `GetActivationHandlers` might change depending on the pages/features you used. `ActivateFromShareTargetAsync` will appears in ActivationService only if you have added ShareTarger feature.)

 ```csharp
 using System;